 Galloway Activity Centre

-Located on the outer fringe of the Galloway Forest Park, on the shores of Loch Ken, Galloway Activity Centre offers the opportunity to reset in the tranquil surroundings while enjoying a host of outdoor adventures, from polishing your spinnaker skills or whizzing along a zip wire.
+Located on the outer fringe of the Galloway Forest Park, on the shores of Loch Ken, Galloway Activity Centre offers the opportunity to reset in tranquil surroundings while enjoying a host of outdoor adventures, from polishing your spinnaker skills or whizzing along a zip wire.

 - The list of adventures includes canoeing, sailing, windsurfing, paddleboarding, scaling the centre's own 25 ft climbing wall, flying down its zip wire, and even a spot of archery.